saiteja-puttoju/langgraph-streamlit-chatbot/README.md

 # 🤖 LangGraph Streamlit Chatbot

 **LangGraph Streamlit Chatbot** is a stateful conversational application built using Python.
 It combines **LangGraph** for managing conversation flow and memory with **Streamlit** for a clean, interactive user interface.

-The bot is powered by Google's **Gemini 2.5 Flash Lite** model to provide intelligent, context-aware responses.
+This project features **real-time streaming**, where the AI's response is displayed token-by-token as it is generated, providing a snappy and responsive user experience.
+The bot is powered by Google's **Gemini 2.5 Flash Lite** model.

 -----

 ## 🌟 Key Features

+  * **Real-Time Streaming:** Uses `st.write_stream` and LangGraph's streaming capabilities to display the AI's response instantly as it is generated, rather than waiting for the full message.
-  * **Stateful Conversations:** Utilizes `LangGraph`'s checkpointing system (`MemorySaver`) to retain conversation history, allowing the bot to "remember" previous interactions within a session.
+  * **Stateful Conversations:** Utilizes `LangGraph`'s checkpointing system (`InMemorySaver`) to retain conversation history, allowing the bot to "remember" previous interactions within a session.
   * **Powerful AI Model:** Integrates Google's `gemini-2.5-flash-lite` model via `langchain-google-genai` for fast and accurate language generation.
   * **Interactive UI:** Features a user-friendly chat interface built with **Streamlit**, which handles user input and displays the chat history in real-time.
-  * **Modular Architecture:** Cleanly separates the frontend UI logic (`chatbot_frontend.py`) from the backend agent logic (`langgraph_backend.py`) for better code maintainability.
+  * **Modular Architecture:** Cleanly separates the frontend UI logic (`streamlit_frontend_streaming.py`) from the backend agent logic (`langgraph_backend.py`) for better code maintainability.
   * **Session Management:** Uses Streamlit's session state to manage the unique `thread_id` for each conversation, ensuring distinct chat sessions.

 -----